-Don’t get me wrong, I love bikes and it is always amazing to see all of them in synchronized pedaling going to work at 7 o’clock in the morning.
-But only if there were a sign that you need to look all ways for the cyclists before crossing the street.
+Don’t get me wrong, I love bikes and it is always amazing to see all of them in synchronized pedalling going to work at 7 o’clock in the morning.
+But if only there were a sign that you need to look ALL ways for the cyclists before crossing the street.
 Ah wait, there actually is.

-On my first visit to the Netherlands I was bedazzled by their biking skills and I thought it must be pretty great to be able to travel safely by bike.
-At the same time, I felt extremely annoyed because I wasn’t yet used to how organized everything is and I was under the impression that bikes keep coming randomly from all over the place just to mess with my mind.
+On my first visit to the Netherlands, I was bedazzled by their biking skills and I thought it must be pretty great to be able to travel safely by bike.
+At the same time, I felt extremely annoyed because I wasn’t yet used to how organized everything is.
+I was under the impression that bikes keep coming randomly from all over the place just to mess with my mind.

 Rain, rain and… of course, rain.
 Crazy wind, sun and rain and wind and cold and wind but also a bit of warmth.
 That’s the Netherlands for you!

 In Romania, the temperature can even drop to -24 degrees in cold winters, but I never felt so frozen as during my first visit to the Dutch kingdom.
-I’m used to the rain, we have it in our country and is almost always present in the UK, another favourite place of mine, but that wind is something that enters your soul.
-Tickling at the beginning, then blowing your hair and making your eyes feel that you’re about to cry (but you try to keep it together, it’s just wind after all) until you finally feel you’ll never be warm again.
+I’m used to the rain, we have it in our country and it is almost always present in the UK (another favourite place of mine), but that wind is something that enters your soul.
+Tickling at the beginning, then blowing your hair and making your eyes feel that you’re about to cry (but you try to keep it together — it’s just wind after all) until you finally feel you’ll never be warm again.

 Oh, but when you manage to catch a beautiful, sunny day everything changes.
-Life is better, coffee is sweeter, cyclists are your new best friends and the sightseeings are absolutely breathtaking.
-Golden Age canals, charming houses, world famous museums, lively art galleries and colourful markets.
+Life is better, coffee is sweeter, cyclists are your new best friends and the sights are absolutely breathtaking: Golden Age canals, charming houses, world-famous museums, lively art galleries and colourful markets.

 Speaking your mind is something that I value.
 Now, filtering is another action I’m really fond of.
-When first in the Netherlands or dealing with Dutch people not since long, you’ll most likely want to tell them to filter their thoughts before they speak.
+When first in the Netherlands or newly dealing with Dutch people, you’ll most likely want to tell them to filter their thoughts before they speak.
 The Dutchies will never fail to tell you exactly what they think or feel.
 Their directness is something that might truly shock you at the beginning.
 Their genuine straightforwardness is something that might first appear as being rude, too honest… just too much.